melezhik/swat/README2.md

 ## Swat Project

-Swat project is a several related swat stories kept under a single directory.
-The of the directory dies not that matter, swat just looks up swat story files in it and then "execute" them ( see ["Swat to Test::Harness Compilation"](#swat-to-test-harness-compilation) section on how swat To do this ).
+Swat project is a related swat stories kept under a single directory.
+The directory name does not that matter, swat just looks swat stories files into it and then "execute" them ( see ["Swat to Test::Harness Compilation"](#swat-to-test-harness-compilation) section on how swat to do this ).

-This is an example of a swat project:
+This is an example swat project layout:

     $ tree my/swat/project
       my/swat/project
       |--- host
       |----FOO
       |-----|----BAR
       |           |---- post.txt
       |--- FOO
             |--- get.txt

     3 directories, 3 files

-When you ask swat to run swat stories you need to point it a project root directory or \`cd' to it and just run swat without arguments:
+When you ask swat to execute swat stories you have to point it a project root directory or \`cd' to it and just run swat without arguments:

     swat my/swat/project